Valentin-Siebenkees/8K-Dataset-MP/README.md

 Repository which contains scripts for the pipeline and evaluation of a 8K resolution Video Dataset

 ## Downscale videos
-- Downscale the videos using FFmpeg and nearest neighbour scaling
+- Downscale the videos using FFmpeg and lanczos scaling
 > https://www.ffmpeg.org/

 ## Calculate Full Reference Metric(s)